Silas-ochieng/My-portfolio/README.md

 ## 📬 Contact

-Feel free to reach out via the contact form on the site, or connect with me on [LinkedIn](https://www.linkedin.com/in/sarah-kiiru-a3a41a310) or [GitHub](https://github.com/Nyambura20).
+Feel free to reach out via the contact form on the site, or connect with me on [LinkedIn](www.linkedin.com/in/silas-ochieng-943372305) or [GitHub](https://github.com/Silas-ochieng).

 ---

-**Made with ❤️ by Sarah Nyambura**
+**Made with ❤️ by Silas Ochieng**